How to Buy a Puppy

 b.
 Search the seller online.
 Put the phone number and description into a search engine to see if the details can be found on a number of puppy adverts.
 If multiple adverts are found on different sites this could be a red flag.

 c.
 Check for health tests/ vaccinations/ socialisation.
-Whilst this is not a legal requirement, all reputable breeders will get breed relevant health tests for the parents or one of the parents at the least.
+Whilst this is not a legal requirement, all reputable breeders will get breed-relevant health tests for the parents or one of the parents at the least.
 The puppies also should leave vaccinated.
 On puppies.co.uk, all of our adverts are marked to confirm this.
 If you decide to proceed regardless, make sure you are comfortable with the risks.
 NOTE 'Vet checked' does not mean 'health tested'.
-Health tests are very specific genetic disease checks which 'vet checked' does not cover.
+Health tests are very specific genetic disease checks that 'vet checked' does not cover.
 You can use the kennel club search to confirm this https://www.thekennelclub.org.uk/search/health-test-results-finder/

 d.
 Be careful of pet passports.
 Puppies with pet passports are often imported.
 Whilst there is nothing illegal with a properly imported puppy.
 Puppies should be 15 weeks old to travel from the EU and some other countries, or even older in some cases.
 Proceed with caution when importing.